 Jordan played in Nebraska games against South Alabama, Miami and Illinois.
 Jordan was on Nebraska's travel roster for all road games.

 Jordan played in five games on special teams and as a reserve at fullback, hitting the field against Florida Atlantic, Fresno State, Michigan State, Northwestern and USC.

 Jordan redshirted in his first season and worked on the scout team offense.

 Jordan was a two-way standout at Westside High School, excelling as a fullback and linebacker for Coach Brett Froendt.
 As a senior, Jordan had 78 tackles, including 54 solo stops, and added four sacks and two fumble recoveries.
 He also ran 16 times for 63 yards and two touchdowns.
 Jordan was a second-team All-Nebraska and second-team Super State choice as a linebacker.
 He also earned first-team Class A all-state honors from the Lincoln Journal Star and first-team All-Metro accolades from the Omaha World-Herald.
 Jordan also drew interest from North Dakota State, South Dakota, Augustana and Wayne State.

 The son of Biz and Kristina Jordan, Harrison was born on Dec.
 17, 1994.
 Jordan is majoring in management, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first six semesters.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, Boo at the Zoo, the Lincoln Marathon, Husker Hotline and team hospital visits.
-His outreach work earned Jordan spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2015 and 2016.
+His outreach work earned Jordan spots on the Brook Berringer Citizenship Team (2015, 2016) and the Tom Osborne Citizenship Team (2015, 2016 and 2017).

 Jordan's Career Stats